pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 # Writing a pipeline to install Tanzu Operations Manager

 This how-to-guide shows you how to write a pipeline for installing a new VMware Tanzu Operations Manager.
-If you already have an Tanzu Operations Manager VM, check out [Upgrading an existing Tanzu Operations Manager](./upgrade-existing-opsman.md).
+If you already have a Tanzu Operations Manager VM, see [Upgrading an existing Tanzu Operations Manager](./upgrade-existing-opsman.md).

 {% include ".getting-started.md" %}